This option extends the size of a disk allocated to a virtual machine after the virtual machine has been created.

 newSize parameter in kilobytes, megabytes, or gigabytes by adding a

-newSize parameter adding an appropriate unit suffix.
-The unit type is not case-sensitive.
+g (gigabytes) suffix.
+The unit type is not case sensitive.

 vmkfstools interprets either

 K to mean kilobytes.
-If you do not specify the unit type,
+If you don’t specify a unit type,

 vmkfstools defaults to kilobytes.